This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 3. The View from Mount Oberon is Stunning

-Mount Oberon provides a fantastic vantage point to see mainland Australia’s southern-most point.
+Mount Oberon provides a fantastic vantage point to see mainland Australia’s southern-most point and is one of the best Wilson Promontory National Park walks.
 The walk up (6.8 km return) is not the most scenic since you are on a service road, but the views from the top are out of this world.
 Take care with kids at the top viewpoint which is merely a rock, without fencing.
 From the summit you can see the Tidal River, Norman’s Beach and Squeaky Beach.

 4. Care to see a Wombat?